worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/informed-consent-template-verbal.md

  and the purpose of the disclosure.]**

  **[If activities are to be audio- or videotaped, specific consent for this must be obtained.]** We will record audio in some parts of the survey for ensuring data quality.
 Do you consent to having audio recorded during some sections of the survey ?

+When the research is completed, we may save the information for use in future research done by this research team.
+We will retain these records for up to **[NUMBER OF YEARS]** years after the study is over.
+The same measures described above will be taken to protect confidentiality of this study data.

  ### Questions
  If you have any questions about this research, you can ask us now or later at the details below.